ayush-gupta07/Namastey-Javascript-Notes/README.md

 If this repository helped you:

-- ⭐ Star the repo
+- ⭐ Star the repo.
-- 🧠 Revise from it before your next interview
+- 🧠 Revise from it before your next interview.
-- 🧑‍💻 Share it with others learning JavaScript
+- 🧑‍💻 Share it with others learning JavaScript.

 > _"Learning JavaScript isn't just about code—it's about understanding what happens behind the scenes."_